MaskdDev/MaskdDev-Docs/docs/writerstats/index.md

 WriterStats allows you to set goals and view your writing statistics over different periods of time, allowing you to keep yourself on track and achieve your writing goals!

+You can view the WriterStats Guide at our [new site](https://www.writerstats.com/)!

 ## How do I use the bot?

 You can add the bot to your server using [this link](https://discord.com/api/oauth2/authorize?client_id=1036812361677410377&permissions=415068638272&scope=bot%20applications.commands)!
 If you want to get into the bot as quickly as possible, use `/quickstart` to view a quick series of steps on creating your first project and starting your first session.
 If you wish to view a more detailed guide, use `/guide`.
 You can also view detailed help on each command using `/help`.